ryandesign/TinyTIFF/README.md

 ```

 The images are written in big- or little-endian according to your system.
 The TIFF header is set accordingly, so we do not need to shuffle around bytes when writing, but the created TIFF file may differ from hardware system to hardware system, although the same data is written (once in little-endian, once in big-endian).
-Currently this library saves all images as unsigned int, but with given bit-depth (8, 16, 32 or 64).
+Currently this library saves all images as unsigned int but with the given bit-depth (8, 16, 32 or 64).
 Also this library explicitly writes a resolution of 1 in both directions.

 ## Multi-Sample Images

 You can also store multi-sample images.
-Their interpretation has to be specified in the call to `TinyTIFFWriter_open()`, e.g. for an RGB-image, use:
+Their interpretation has to be specified in the call to `TinyTIFFWriter_open()`, e.g. for an RGB image, use:
 ```C++
    TinyTIFFWriterFile* tif=TinyTIFFWriter_open("myfil.tif", 8, 3, 32, 32, TinyTIFFWriter_RGB);
    if (tif) {